 Course Load

+2000 Level

 Four lectures and one tutorial per week; Tutorial assignments, one test, one long essay and one three-hour exam (subject to change)

 Course Lecturer

-Matshedisho Sello
+Ms Lerato Makuapane

 SOCL2012 SOCIOLOGICAL THEORY

-Calendar Entry

 This course examines the classical and contemporary theoretical approaches to key sociological issues, such as social change and social inequality, in the varied contexts of coloniality and post-coloniality; nationalism and globalisation; and modernity and post-modernity.
 It aims to develop students' theoretical and conceptual skills, as well as their analytical ability to engage with empirical material realities.

-Level of course
+Level of course 2000 level

 Semester Offered

-2000 level

 First semester on the C timetable slot

 Pre-requisites and co-requisites

 Students must be eligible for a second-level course.
 This module is compulsory for majors in Sociology and majors in Labour and Economic Sociology.
 It is also strongly recommended for students who have completed first-level courses in other social sciences, such as Political Studies, International Relations, Social Anthropology, History and Geography and also for students studying Psychology and Philosophy.

 Course Load

 Four lectures and one tutorial per week for fourteen weeks.
-Two essays and one three-hour exam (subject to change)
+Two essays and one threehour exam (subject to change)

 Course Lecturers:

-Dr Obvious Katsaura, Dr Tatenda Mukwedeya and Claire Ceruti (Coordinator) Dr Obvious Katsaura

-3000 LEVEL MODULES

-All Sociology 3000 level modules have the following entry requirement:

-Students must have passed TWO modules of Sociology at the 1000 level and at least ONE module of Sociology at the 2000 level.
+Dr Obvious Katsaura and Dr Tatenda Mukwedeya (Coordinator) Dr Tatenda Mukwedeya 3000 LEVEL MODULES All Sociology 3000 level modules have the following entry requirement: Students must have passed TWO modules of Sociology at the 1000 level and at least ONE module of Sociology at the 2000 level.
 Students majoring in Sociology must do SOCL3008 and SOCL3002 as well as at least two other modules.
 Students majoring in Labour and Economic Sociology must do SOCL3029A and SOCL3008 as well as at least two other modules.

-SOCL3002 CULTURE, POWER AND IDENTITY

-Calendar Entry

-This course will discuss concepts of power, culture and identity from various theoretical perspectives and applied contexts.
+SOCL3002 CULTURE, POWER AND IDENTITY This course will discuss concepts of power, culture and identity from various theoretical perspectives and applied contexts.
+Course description The course explores the ways in which relations of power and knowledge are manifested in society.

-Course description

-The course explores the ways in which relations of power and knowledge are manifested in society.
 In introducing students to innovative theories and debates, the course focuses on different theorists.
 The implications of these core theoretical approaches for contemporary social issues, such as new gender practices, racial identities and conflicts, form a major component of the course.
 Another component addresses work that engages with issues of colonial domination and resistance, and with the challenges of post-colonial African realities.

-Level of Course

-Semester Offered

-3000 level course

-First semester on the B1 timetable slot.
+Level of Course 3000 level course Semester Offered First semester on the B1 timetable slot.